-We say this was a bridge too far.
-In this action, Plaintiffs are seeking declaratory and injunctive relief to challenge the entire confiscatory ban on large capacity magazines (the "LCM ban").
-Here, we oppose the State's Motion to Dismiss ("Motion") as follows:
+As we have before, we say this was a bridge too far.
+Plaintiffs are seeking declaratory and injunctive relief to challenge the entire confiscatory ban on large capacity magazines (the "LCM ban").
+Here, we oppose the State's Motion to Dismiss the Third Amended Complaint ("TAC") ("MTD" or the "Motion") as follows:

-First, the provisions at issue - which include a retroactive prohibition on lawfully-acquired parts of firearms, and parts intrinsic to them, constitute a ban that violates the Second Amendment to the United States Constitution.
-Plaintiffs will show at trial that the magazines themselves are integral firearm parts, which cannot be so readily and easily banned today.
-Plaintiffs will be able to show that they are arms, and/or parts of arms, not "dangerous and unusual," that are in widespread common use, for lawful purposes, including self-defense.
+First, the provisions at issue - which include a retroactive prohibition on lawfully-18 acquired parts of firearms, and parts intrinsic to them, constitute a categorical ban that violates the Second Amendment to the United States Constitution.
+Plaintiffs will show at trial that the 20 magazines themselves are integral firearm parts, which cannot be so readily and easily banned today under the Supreme Court's precedents.
+Plaintiffs will be able to show that the subject magazines are arms, and/or parts of arms, not both "dangerous and unusual," and that they are in widespread common use, for lawful purposes, including self-defense.
 Therefore, they are protected from the State's categorical ban under the Supreme Court's mandate in District of Columbia v.
 Heller.
-To the extent that any review of the LCM ban should be subject to some form of scrutiny, such review should not involve a balancing of interests that was clearly prohibited by Heller.
+To the extent that any review of the LCM ban should be subject to some form of scrutiny, such review should not involve a balancing of interests that is clearly prohibited by Heller, and, in any event, the ban would fail to pass constitutional muster under any proper